 She opened the package with excitement in her eyes.

-Any child is excited to receive good old fashioned snail-mail, but a package — and from great grandma?
+Any child would be excited to receive good old fashioned snail-mail, but a package — and from great grandma?
 This promised to be special.

-Tearing open the paper, she found no disappointment.
+Tearing open the paper, she definitely wasn’t disappointed.
 Pink, sparkles, a princess crown!
 But this was no ordinary princess gift — this was her first devotional, one of her very own.

 What else could I say but yes?
 With all my heart, little Girl, yes, yes, yes!

 Because yes, I want my quiet, uninterrupted time with Jesus but this, too, is what I want.
 With all my heart, I want my kids to long for Jesus and seek after Him.
 For them to seek Him!

 I desire for my children to have their own faith and grow in their own relationship with the Lord.
 Not just because I tell them, not just because they have to, but because the Holy Spirit is at work within them, doing the work of transformation we pray for.

 Praying together as a family and having family devotions are important.
 We are cultivating habits and setting examples and growing together, but discipling our children goes far beyond our structures, planned gatherings, and intentional talks.